Azure/azure-cli/README.rst

 If you encounter any bugs with the tool please file an issue in the `Issues <https://github.com/Azure/azure-cli/issues>`__ section of our GitHub repo.

-Before posting an issue, please review our list of `Common Issues <https://github.com/Azure/azure-cli/issues?q=label%3AFAQ+is%3Aclosed>`__.
-These are issues we have closed because we cannot address them within the CLI due to platform or language limitations.

 To provide feedback from the command line, try the ``az feedback`` command.

 Contribute Code